 - Skull Fractures

 - Internal Injuries

-If you or anyone you loved has sustained injuries that were caused by a falling tree, our firm would be happy to provide a no-cost case evaluation.
+If you or anyone you love has sustained injuries caused by a falling tree, our firm would happily provide a no-cost case evaluation.
 We may be able to help you receive monetary compensation for your damages.
 Potential avenues of recovery include:

 - Past medical bills

 - Estimated costs for physician-recommended future medical treatment